-As of the date of the authorization of the financial statements, all International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) that are effective as of 1 April 2021 and are relevant to the Company's operations have been adopted by the EU through the endorsement procedure established by the European Commission.
+As of the date of the authorization of the financial statements, all International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) that are effective as of 1 April 2023 and are relevant to the Company's operations have been adopted by the EU through the endorsement procedure established by the European Commission.

-The principal accounting policies applied in the preparation of these financial statements are set out in Note 4.
+The material accounting policies applied in the preparation of these financial statements are set out in Note 4.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-The financial statements have been prepared under the historical cost convention, as modified by the initial recognition of financial instruments based on fair value.
+The financial statements have been prepared under the historical cost convention.